Published: Mon May 22 2017 10:00 AM

 The aftershocks of the magnitude 7.8 Kaikoura earthquake are mostly occurring throughout a broad area from North Canterbury through to Cook Strait that surrounds the faults that ruptured in that earthquake, although a few have occurred in the lower North Island.
 We forecast aftershock probabilities for the area in the red box on the map to the right.
 The area near the centre of the box (around Kaikoura) is more likely to experience felt aftershocks than areas towards the edge of the box.
 See the MMI map below for more information on the forecast shaking for the Wellington area.
 Earthquakes can and do happen outside this box but the box represents the most likely area for aftershocks in this sequence.

-We have also calculated the probability of damaging earthquake shaking from aftershocks over the next year (starting 19 June 2017).
-Damaging earthquake shaking is defined as MM7 on the Modified Mercalli Intensity (MMI) scale.
+We have also calculated the probability of strong earthquake shaking from aftershocks over the next year (starting 19 October 2017).
+On the Modified Mercalli Intensity (MMI) scale Strong shaking is classed as MM6, and severe as MM7.
 The MMI scale is different to earthquake magnitude – it describes the intensity and impacts of the shaking, which depend on the magnitude of the earthquake, how far away the earthquake was and the type of ground you are on.
 At MM7 intensity shaking levels it is difficult to stand, furniture and appliances move, contents are damaged, there is minor building damage and liquefaction can occur in susceptible sediments.